NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Microsoft Azure/Azure Virtual Machine/Azure Monitor Metrics Data/azure_vm_percentage_cpu.md

 For a complete list of available metrics for each Azure resource, please refer to the following document: https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/metrics-supported .

-For API detailed definition, such as Input, Output, etc., please refer to the following document:
+For API detailed definition, such as input, output, etc., please refer to the following document:
 [Azure Resource Management API](https://learn.microsoft.com/en-us/rest/api/monitor/metrics/list?view=rest-monitor-2023-10-01&tabs=HTTP)